 However, if an injection of capital is required at the outset, it is better to source from alternative means if possible, otherwise, the business is already under financial pressure before you start trading.

 For some people, remortgaging to a different deal helps to free up some cash; a mortgage calculator would give an idea if this is an option.
 However, this is not an appropriate route for everyone and should be given careful consideration.

 Once the business is up and running, it is essential to constantly budget, as you never know when there is going to be a cessation of money coming in.

-When you are self employed, you are reliant on customers paying their bills on time and economic difficulties in other areas can have a knock-on effect to bill payments.
+When you are self-employed, you are reliant on customers paying their bills on time and economic difficulties in other areas can have a knock-on effect on bill payments.

-Self employment is a good option for some people and with commitment, a lot of hard work and sometime a dose of good luck, it can work very well.
+Self-employment is a good option for some people and with commitment, a lot of hard work, and sometimes a dose of good luck, it can work very well.